atomic-penguin/chef-fundamentals/slides/getting-started/01_slide.md

     @@@ruby
     cookbook_path "./cookbooks"

 This configuration file is Ruby, not bash, so we need to be careful with the path usage.
-The default `knife.rb` provided with a Hosted Chef account through the webui will have this already set for you.
+The default `knife.rb` provided within the MU Chef repo will have this already set for you.

 # Knife Configuration

-The cookbook path in the pre-generated Knife configuration file uses a relative location based on the location of the `knife.rb` file.
+The cookbook path in the MU Chef repo Knife configuration file uses a relative location based on the location of the `knife.rb` file.

     @@@ruby
     current_dir = File.dirname(__FILE__)